cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 also use the BOSH Deployer, install MicroBOSH, and then use it as a means to deploy the final distributed system on multiple VMs.

-A good way to think about this two step process is to consider that BOSH is a distributed system in itself.
-Since BOSH's core purpose is to deploy and manage distributed systems, it makes sense that we would use it to deploy itself.
-On the BOSH team, we gleefully refer to this as [Inception](http://en.wikipedia.org/wiki/Inception).

 ## <a id="bootstrap"></a>BOSH Bootstrap ##

 ### <a id="prerequisites"></a>Prerequisites ###

-We recommend that you run the BOSH bootstrap from Ubuntu since it is the distribution used by the BOSH team, and has been thoroughly tested.
+We recommend that you run the BOSH bootstrap from Ubuntu because the BOSH team uses and tests thoroughly against Ubuntu.

-Plan to have around 8 GB of free disk space for the `bosh_cli` if you plan to use it to deploy CF releases.
-You'll need around 3 GB free disk space in `/tmp`.
+We also recommend that you have 8 GB of free disk space for the `bosh_cli` if you plan to use it to deploy CF releases, with 3 GB free disk space in `/tmp`.

 * Install some core packages on Ubuntu that the BOSH deployer depends on.